The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Aryaka exclusively provides a fully managed service model, handling all aspects of deployment, management and ongoing optimisation.

-Aryaka's network guarantees SLAs of 99.99% uptime and region-specific latency promises, which is all supported by extensive performance monitoring and optimisation.
-To further support their customers Aryaka also provides 24/7 global support infrastructure with multi-layer monitoring of both network performance and application-level metrics.
+Aryaka's network guarantees SLAs of 99.99% uptime and region-specific latency promises, supported by extensive performance monitoring and optimisation.
+Aryaka also provides 24/7 global support infrastructure with multi-layer monitoring of both network performance and application-level metrics.

-Their integrated network security portfolio features a unified SASE solution that combines SD-WAN technology with firewalling and web security hosted at their PoPs, alongside a managed remote access solution for secure WAN access.
+Their integrated network security portfolio features a unified SASE solution that combines SD-WAN technology with firewalling and web security hosted at their PoPs, alongside a managed remote access solution for secure WAN access - delivering integrated SASE capabilities without third-party dependencies.

-Aryaka stands out for their Network as a Service and SD-WANaaS offering, particularly beneficial in challenging regions and Asia-Pacific.
+Aryaka stands out for their Network as a Service and SD-WANaaS offering, particularly beneficial in challenging regions and Asia-Pacific, where their private core network addresses the middle-mile performance gaps that traditional carrier-aggregated models struggle to resolve.

 Pros and Cons